mikecalvo/mikecalvo.github.io/msse/notes/jpa/index.md

 ---

 # JPA Annotation Rules
-- Any persistent class must be annotated with `@Entity` (or inherit from a class that does)
+- Any persistent class must be annotated with `@Entity`
 - All persistent classes must have a field annotated by `@Id` signifying the primary key
 - All instance fields in a persistent class are assumed to be mapped to columns with the same name as the field
 - `@Transient` will remove a field from mapping